Selenium Java SDK

 Configuration

-Engines configuration
+Engines Configuration

 Evinced uses two separate engines when scanning for accessibility issues, one is the aXe engine and the other is the Evinced engine.
 By default, Evinced disables the aXe Needs Review and Best Practices issues based on customer request and due to the fact they are mostly false positives.
 Please note this setting when comparing issue counts directly.
-See an example of how to enable Needs Review and Best practices issues in our toggles section.
+See an example of how to enable Needs Review and Best practices issues in the Toggles section.

 EvincedWebDriver has an optional second parameter is an EvincedConfiguration.
 When configurations are passed via the constructor, they are set as a default for all future actions.